Alex-Toucan/Dson/readme.md

 # DSON
-DSON aka PynxSON is my extension of the JSON library for Dart.
+DSON (also known as PynxSON) is my extension of the JSON library for Dart.
 Did you ever want a better version of JSON?
 This library is for you then!

 # How To Install?